Farm Share Distributes Food at No Charge

 Low Administrative Cost

-Farm Share’s administrative costs are kept surprisingly low by partnering with the Florida Department of Agriculture and Consumer Services, and the Florida Department of Corrections.
-Our headquarters are located in Homestead (the heart of Miami-Dade County’s agricultural area).
+Farm Share’s administrative costs are kept surprisingly low by partnering with the Florida Department of Agriculture and Consumer Services.
 This provides easy access to produce farmers, packers, brokers and wholesalers who freely donate fresh fruits and vegetables, saving money on transportation costs.
 By utilizing the supply of bulk produce donations (42,000 lbs at a time) from Florida farmers, we don’t need to spend money on soliciting and collecting individual donations from hundreds or thousands of donation sites.
-There is no more efficient way to feed hungry people than the Farm Share way.
-FARM SHARE has the capacity to store several dozen trailer loads of both dry and frozen foods.